Overview

 We are unashamedly uncompromising, in our promotion of excellence for all, respect, politeness and determination.

-At Peninsula East Primary Academies, we are passionate that the children are at the heart of our curriculum and learning opportunities are both innovative and inclusive.
-It has been carefully designed to enable the depth and breadth of the national curriculum to be explored through the transdisciplinary themes of the IB PYP framework and carefully interleaves the wider range of subjects, ensuring not only a clear sequence of learning but that the children are able to retain key facts and knowledge into their long term memory.
-A key aspect is to help children develop their understanding of being a Global learner as their international mindedness is developed, and how they can make a positive contribution to their community and the wider society.
-The curriculum celebrates the diversity and utilises the skills, knowledge and cultural wealth of the community while supporting the children’s spiritual, moral, social and cultural development, ensuring that children are well prepared for life in modern Britain and as Global Citizens.
+At Peninsula East Primary Academy, we are passionate about putting our pupils at the heart of our curriculum and our learning opportunities are both innovative and inclusive.
+Our curriculum has been carefully designed to enable the depth and breadth of the National Curriculum to be explored through the transdisciplinary themes of the IB PYP framework.
+Our Programme of Inquiry carefully interleaves the wider range of subjects, ensuring not only a clear sequence of learning, but that the children are able to retain key facts and knowledge into their long term memory.
+A key aspect is to help children develop their understanding of being a global learner as their international mindedness is developed, and how they can make a positive contribution to their community and the wider society through engagement with the Sustainable Development Goals.
+The curriculum celebrates the diversity and utilises the skills, knowledge and cultural wealth of the community while supporting the children’s spiritual, moral, social and cultural development, ensuring that children are well prepared for life in modern Britain and as global citizens.
 The IB Learner Profiles are an integral part in developing the whole child and are embedded within the ethos and values of our schools.
 Our children learn through relevant and purposeful contexts, building upon prior learning and our curriculum promotes this by being challenging, engaging and motivating to all pupils, fostering a real thirst for knowledge that we want them to take with them as they move into their secondary schools and beyond.

-Our EYFS, Key stage 1 and 2 bespoke curriculum is planned collaboratively across both schools with each member of staff mapping out their appropriate curriculum frameworks (the Primary National Curriculum) through the transdisciplinary themes of the IB.
+Our EYFS, Key stage 1 and 2 bespoke curriculum is planned collaboratively across school with each member of staff mapping out their appropriate curriculum frameworks (the Primary National Curriculum) through the transdisciplinary themes of the IB.

-In order to ensure pupils are globally aware and internationally minded, as part of our curriculum we also teach the children about the sustainable development goals.
+In order to ensure pupils are globally aware and internationally minded, children are aware of the sustainable development goals.
 This teaches them about the wider world and the impact that each person can have, giving them an opportunity to make a difference to the lives of others.
-Our children will be part of local projects with each class having a local link, such as to old peoples homes, local farmers and so on, so we can build upon our links to the local community and so that the children learn about their local area and the impact it has on their lives.
-Through having our own allotment, we can sell our produce at cut prices to our families and through Enterprise projects, the children can contribute earnings into events such as the Year 6 Residential trip – this not only helps our children to see how they can impact on their own lives but also makes the learning purposeful and meaningful to our children.
+Across the school, our children are part of local projects, such as working with a local care home, our local church and AGE UK and the Haven park.
+We draw upon our links to the local community and so that the children learn about their local area and the impact it has on their lives.

 The curriculum will be delivered by:

-At consistent points throughout the term, all staff will be given opportunities to reflect on the last unit of inquiry and feedback on what went well, what did not go well and how this will impact on future learning throughout the rest of the academic year.
-Additionally, all teachers use a feedback form throughout each day so they can evaluate the learning, what they need to do next and any areas of focus – this will be blended with the use of the SOLO taxonomy and teachers will also use this to assess the learning at the end of a term.
+At consistent points throughout the year, all staff will be given opportunities to reflect on the last unit of inquiry and feedback on what went well, what did not go well and how this will impact on future learning throughout the rest of the academic year.
+Additionally, this is blended with the use of the SOLO taxonomy which teachers use this to assess the learning.
 We believe that children should be given continuous feedback throughout the school day in order to move their learning on and so they know the next steps for improvement and this should mainly be through verbal interactions built into the school day – this also ensures that they can make links between their learning.
 As part of this feedback, the children will be able to reflect on the IB Learner Profile attributes against the work they have completed.
-During each term, staff will use short Google quizzes to track their progress and understanding against what they have been learning and so we can review the gaps that need to be filled in order for them to progress further.

 Through our curriculum implementation as stated above our children will become;